Haslingden F.C. (1969)

 Haslingden F.C. was a football club based in Rossendale, Lancashire.

+History

+The club was founded in 1969.
 In 1994, they won the North West Counties Football League Division Two.
-Haslingden played at Ewood Bridge, later used by Stand Athletic and were members of the North West Counties League between 1993 and 1998.
+Haslingden played at Ewood Bridge, later used by Stand Athletic, and were members of the North West Counties League between 1993 and 1998.
 Although Division Two Champions in their first season Haslingden were not promoted until finishing runners up in 1997.

-They completed just one season in the top flight, finishing 16/22 before financial difficulties signalled the end of the line for the club based adjacent to the East Lancashire Railway.
-The Ewood Bridge ground forlorn and overgrown is still extant today.
+The club completed just one season in the top flight, finishing 16th out of 22, before financial difficulties caused the club to dissolve.
+Haslingden's final match was a 3–2 win over League champions Kidsgrove Athletic on 4 May 1998, Lloyd Green scoring the winning goal.

 The town of Haslingden is today represented by Haslingden St.Mary's F.C. of the West Lancashire Football League.
 The club play at South Shore Street close to Haslingden town centre.

-The final goal at the ground was scored by Lloyd Green in a 3 2 win against Kidsgrove to ensure the team at least finished on a high.